-Although it seems probably that St Talarican founded a church here over 1400 years ago, nothing has been identified on the ground that dates back anything like this far.
+Although it seems probably that St Talarican founded a church here some 1300 years ago, nothing has been identified on the ground that dates back anything like this far.
 The same is true of the written record, where Fordyce Church first appears in 1272, when King Alexander III confirmed the appointment of Andrew de Garentuly as minister.
 It next occurs in 1351, when King David II signed a charter making Fordyce Church a common church of the Chapter of the Cathedral of Aberdeen.
 This meant that the Chapter of Aberdeen Cathedral would have a say in who was appointed as minister at Fordyce Church, and that part of the income of the church would go into the funds of Aberdeen Cathedral.

 The medieval Fordyce Church seems to have been similar to many churches of the time.
 It was of a simple rectangular shape without aisles or additions, and internally was divided by a screen into a nave and a chancel.
 There would probably have been a porch on the south side of the west end of the nave, and it is thought that parts of this continue to stand as the lower parts of the later bell-tower.

 On 15 July 1516, a chapel founded by Thomas Menzies, the builder of Fordyce Castle was dedicated to the Blessed Virgin.
 This was attached to the south side of the nave not far from the entrance porch at its west end, and opened out into the nave.
 The chapel was later used as the place where the scholars of Fordyce School worshipped during services.
 Today the chapel is known as St Mary's Aisle and stands, roofless, near the tower.